lincheney/ruby-object-table/README.md

        a  b
 ```

-Otherwise the scalars are extended to match the lentgh of the vector columns
+Otherwise the scalars are extended to match the length of the vector columns
 ```ruby
 >>> ObjectTable.new(a: [1, 2, 3], b: 100)
  => ObjectTable(3, 2)